expansio/react-native-mail/README.md

 ## Installation

 There was a breaking change in RN >=40.
-So for React Native >= 0.40: use v3.x and higher of this lib. otherwise use v2.x put this code below in your package.json manually
+So for React Native >= 0.40: use v3.x and higher of this lib. otherwise use v2.x

+add put the code below to your package.json manually
 ```bash
 "react-native-mail": "git+https://github.com/expansio/react-native-mail.git"
 yarn install # yarn syntax